OSPF Fundamental Terminology Explained

 Autonomous System

-An autonomous system is a group of networks under a single administrative control which can be a group of companies, a company, or a division within the company.
+An autonomous system is a group of networks under a single administrative control, which can be a group of companies, a company, or a division within the company.
 There are two types of routing protocols: Interior Gateway Protocol (IGP) and Border Gateway Protocol (BGP).
 IGP routing protocols provide routing within a single AS.
 BGP routing protocols provide routing between different AS.
-OSPF is a IGP routing protocol.
+OSPF is an IGP routing protocol.
 OSPF provides routing within a single AS.

 Hierarchical Design and Areas